 在 Instagram 查看这篇帖子

-Camden Market occupies a large portion of the area and is a worthwhile stop for visitors to this northern London neighbourhood.
+Camden Market occupies a large portion of the area and is a worthwhile stop for visitors to this northern London neighborhood.

 The market, also known as Camden Lock, is a large retail market near the Hampstead Road Lock of Regent’s Canal.

 The closest subway station is Camden Town Tube Station.
-But if you like walking, the canal towpath from Regent’s Park will take you to the centre of Camden Markets in London.
+But if you like walking, the canal towpath from Regent’s Park will take you to the center of Camden Markets in London.

 London Borough: Lambeth/Wandsworth

-Clapham remains one of London’s hottest neighbourhoods, offering everything young professionals need.
+Clapham remains one of London’s hottest neighborhoods, offering everything young professionals need.

-Other great London neighbourhoods include Brixton, Fitzrovia, Highgate, Islington, Kings Cross, Hackney Wick, Stratford, Knightsbridge, South Kensington, Clarkenwell and Victoria.
+Other great London neighborhoods include Brixton, Fitzrovia, Highgate, Islington, Kings Cross, Hackney Wick, Stratford, Knightsbridge, South Kensington, Clarkenwell, and Victoria.